scdl-org/scdl/README.md

---add-description               Adds the description to a seperate txt file (can be read by some players) --no-playlist                   Skip downloading playlists --opus                          Prefer downloading opus streams over mp3 streams
+--add-description               Adds the description to a seperate txt file (can be read by some players) --no-playlist                   Skip downloading playlists --opus                          Prefer downloading opus streams over mp3 streams --yt-dlp-args                   String with custom args to forward to yt-dlp
 ```